-Trump Admin Withdrew Obama’s Transgender Discrimination Policy In Schools
+Trump Admin Withdraws Obama’s Transgender Protection Guidance For Public Schools

 A post shared by Donald J. Trump (@realdonaldtrump) on

-The new transgender discrimination guidance also coincides with the Justice Department’s decision to step away from defending the guidance in a federal appeals court.
+The new transgender guidance also coincides with the Justice Department’s decision to step away from defending the guidance in a federal appeals court.

 An argument broke out between the factions of the Trump administration when United States Attorney Jeff Sessions pressed to reverse the guidance and ran up against Education Secretary Betsy DeVos, according to a New York Times report on Wednesday.